Esteph27/Bridal-Union/README.md

 <a href="https://ccbv.co.uk/" target="_blank">ccvv.co.uk</a> - for information on clased based view

-<a href="https://simpleisbetterthancomplex.com/2015/12/04/package-of-the-week-django-widget-tweaks.html" target="_blank">Simple is better than Complex, Django Widget Tweaks</a> - for information on django tweaks to edit forms.

 <a href="https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html" target="_blank">Simple is better than Complex, How to Extend Django User Model</a> - for further information on the Django User model and how to extend it.

 Dennis Ivy, <a href="https://www.youtube.com/watch?v=llbtoQTt4qw" target="_blank">Django To Do List App With User Registration & Login</a> - youtube video to show CRUD functionailty.